plone/plone.restapi-client/docs/actions/registry.md

 ## Update Registry

+### Mutation function

-This function updates the registry record at the given path.
+Use the `updateRegistryMutation` function to get the mutation for updating a registry record at a given path.

-- Function name: `updateRegistryMutation`
+### Hook

+Use the `useUpdateRegistry` hook to update a registry record at a given path.

 ### Parameters